 In addition, tomography based literature is rich in information with large spatial extent and good representations of morphology, with only limited qualitative descriptions of TOI motion during storms.
 In contrast, data from sources such as superDARN [Greenwald et al., 1995], provides accurate quantitative motion vectors for specific patches of plasma, with a limited spatial extent.
+However, these two approaches seldom supply information on both electron density, along with vectors.

 The automated tracking methods shown here attempt to bridge the gap between these two fields by using tomographic or interpolation based imagery to provide quantitative motion analyses with a large spatial extent.
+As this method is based on TEC data, electron content information is also available, removing a major limitation relative to previous techniques.